If you ask yourself when Ameraucana roosters start crowing, you have come to the right place. Keep reading to learn more.

-Although they tend to lay eggs all year round, you can expect your hens to slow down during the winter months.
+Although they tend to lay eggs year-round, you can expect your hens to slow down during winter.

 They might also start laying eggs a bit late compared to other breeds.
 Most Ameraucana hens start laying eggs at seven months of age.

-Although you will have to wait longer before they start laying, the wait is worth it.
+Although you must wait longer before they start laying, it is worth it.

 Their blue eggs are highly sought after by chicken enthusiasts and breeders alike.

 This is one of the breeds to consider if you are looking for a chicken breed that will ensure you have plenty of colorful eggs throughout the year.